Send the link below via email or IMCopy

 Competitive forensics is a valuable activity for learning new things, making new friends, and gaining new experiences.

 hyperbole, and appeals to ethos to explore how easily

 rhetoric may be used to manipulate an audience.

 Your BODY is the heart of your essay!

 This is where you use detailed examples to support your THESIS assertion or analyze the main idea presented in your thesis.
 If you listed several points or devices in your thesis, you will tackle ONE point or device PER BODY PARAGRAPH.
 In an analysis essay, an example will consist of a rhetorical device used by an author.
-In an argumentative essay, an example will consist of specific evidence that supports a point of your thesis.

 As you discuss each example you provide, consider:

 WHY the example supports or explains your thesis statement: this connection MUST BE MADE.

 HOW the example relates to the rest of your essay.

 If you want clear, well-organized body paragraphs, this is a good basic way to order your thoughts.
 As we explore different types of AP category essays, I will discuss variations on this basic theme.